The Landscape of GPU-Centric Communication: Discussion, Challenges, and Outlook

 Efficient programming tools are essential for productive multi-GPU programming.
 However, the available tools are severely lacking when it comes to communication native to the GPU.
 While NVIDIA's flagship system-level profiling tool, NSight Systems, provides a detailed view of host-controlled communication, it falls short in providing information on device-native communication, including Direct Load/Store P2P communication and communication induced by libraries such as NCCL and NVSHMEM.

 Palwisha et al. present ComScribe \cite{ComScribe-Identifying-Intra-Node-GPU-Communication}, a tool that allows monitoring NCCL collective and P2P communication.
 However, it is limited to a single node and relies on the deprecated \textit{nvprof} tool.
 New efforts in this area have been made by Snoopie \cite{Snoopie}, which focuses on profiling and visualizing GPU-centric communication.
 Snoopie is capable of attributing communication to source code lines and objects involved in communication, offering different levels of granularity.
 This allows for both a coarse-grained overview of the system and a detailed view of a specific object or device in terms of data movement.
+Similarly, ucTrace \cite{ucTrace} is a multi-node profiling and visualization framework for the UCX communication layer.
+It exposes communication behavior across multiple layers of the software and hardware stack.

 Another class of tools that can help with debugging GPU communication are race detectors.
 Given that many of the aforementioned communication libraries use a partitioned global address space model compared with message passing, there is a high likelihood of introducing race hazards.
 Race detector tools are vital to navigate the complexities of shared data in multi-GPU programming.
 Despite their importance, none of the existing tools are capable of detecting race hazards in multi-GPU programming.
 Compute Sanitizer's Racecheck tool \cite{Racecheck} is limited to on-chip shared memory, supporting the detection of race hazards only within a single GPU context.
 HiRace \cite{HiRace} improves on that by supporting global memory and can detect many types of race hazards that Compute Sanitizer's Racecheck cannot, but it is also limited to a single GPU context.